camel-chased/cls.js/README.md

 This module can be used in node.js or in the browser.
 No dependency needed.

 this module doesn't have some features yet (see todo's at the bottom of this page)
+If you want to speed up clsjs developement just give it a star!

 ### less lines of code with more secure application
 You don't need to checkout type of your arguments in every function with clsjs.